QualityAnalytics/Onboarding/Quality_Analytics_Onboarding.md

 - ⏱️ Efficiency
   - Each team member should strive to be a [manager of one](https://about.gitlab.com/handbook/leadership/#managers-of-one)
   - Write things down
-  - Boring solutions - use the simplest and most boring solution for a problem
   - Self-service and self-learning
   - Be respectful of others' time
   - Keep broadcasts short - keep one-to-many written communication short, as mentioned in this [HBR study](https://hbr.org/2016/09/bad-writing-is-destroying-your-companys-productivity): "A majority say that what they read is frequently ineffective because it’s too long, poorly organized, unclear, filled with jargon, and imprecise."